Alcoholism Treatment Programs for Women

 - Inpatient Rehab – Patients in inpatient rehab stay in facilities and receive around-the-clock access to professionals and medical resources.
 In this case, there are several ways loved ones can still play an active role in the patient’s recovery process, even from afar.
 Writing letters of encouragement, participating in family counseling sessions, and visiting whenever it is permitted are all great ways of supporting the recovering individual and helping them rebuild their self-confidence.

-What Can I Bring to Residential Addiction Rehab?
+What Can I Bring to a Women-Only Alcohol Addiction Rehab?

 Most alcohol rehab centers will have very strict policies concerning what patients can and cannot bring with them.